 Defendants continued to struggle with addressing children's educational outcomes and access to mental health services as of a September 2005 court-held status conference.
 The Illinois legislature had proposed cuts in funding for DCFS in 2009, but the Court ordered the defendants to continue complying with the consent decree regardless of funding cuts.

 Plaintiffs complained in 2012 to DCFS that its investigator caseloads were still substantially out of compliance with the consent decree.
-The parties negotiated an implementation plan in August 2012 to address the compliance issue regarding investigation caseloads.
-The case is ongoing.
+The parties negotiated an implementation plan in August 2012 to address the compliance issue regarding investigation caseloads, signed into effect on August 14, 2012.
 Elizabeth Homan - 10/29/2012